14anshuman/Chatbot-using-NLP/README.md

 ## Conversation History
 The chatbot saves the conversation history in a CSV file (`chat_log.csv`).
 You can view past interactions by selecting the "Conversation History" option in the sidebar.

 ---

-## Contributing
-Contributions to this project are welcome!
-If you have suggestions for improvements or features, feel free to open an issue or submit a pull request.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----